tsalemink/mapclientplugins.meshprojectionstep/docs/index.rst

 Finishing
 ^^^^^^^^^

-Clicking the `Continue` button will output the mesh projection as well as any projected markers (data-points) to a `Zinc` EX file and will execute any additional workflow steps connected to the **Mesh Projection** step.
+Clicking the `Continue` button will output the mesh projection as well as any projected markers (data-points) to a `Zinc` EXF file and will execute any additional workflow steps connected to the **Mesh Projection** step.